clbustos/statsample/README.md

 ## Principles

 * Software Design:
   * One module/class for each type of analysis
   * Options can be set as hash on initialize() or as setters methods
   * Clean API for interactive sessions
-  * summary() returns all necessary informacion for interactive sessions
+  * summary() returns all necessary information for interactive sessions
   * All statistical data available though methods on objects
   * All (important) methods should be tested.
 Better with random data.
 * Statistical Design
   * Results are tested against text results, SPSS and R outputs.
-  * Go beyond Null Hiphotesis Testing, using confidence intervals and effect sizes when possible
+  * Go beyond Null Hypothesis Testing, using confidence intervals and effect sizes when possible
   * (When possible) All references for methods are documented, providing sensible information on documentation

 ## Features

 * Classes for manipulation and storage of data:
   * Statsample::Vector: An extension of an array, with statistical methods like sum, mean and standard deviation
   * Statsample::Dataset: a group of Statsample::Vector, analog to a excel spreadsheet or a dataframe on R. The base of almost all operations on statsample.
   * Statsample::Multiset: multiple datasets with same fields and type of vectors
 * Anova module provides generic Statsample::Anova::OneWay and vector based Statsample::Anova::OneWayWithVectors.
 Also you can create contrast using Statsample::Anova::Contrast
 * Module Statsample::Bivariate provides covariance and pearson, spearman, point biserial, tau a, tau b, gamma, tetrachoric (see Bivariate::Tetrachoric) and polychoric (see Bivariate::Polychoric) correlations.
 Include methods to create correlation and covariance matrices